jimhigson/oboe.js/writing/main/5_Implementation.md

 callbacks.
 The internal componentisation is designed primarily so that automated testing can provide a high degree of confidence regarding the correct working of the library.
-A local event bus facilitates communication inside the Oboe instance and most components interact solely by using this bus; receiving events, processing them, and publishing further events in response.
-The use of an event bus is a variation on the Observer pattern which removes the need for each unit to locate specific other units before it may listen to their events, giving a highly decoupled shape to the library in which each part knows the events it requires but not who publishes them.
-Once everything is wired into the bus no central control is required and the larger behaviours emerge as the consequence of interaction between finer ones.
+A local event bus facilitates communication inside an Oboe instance and most components interact solely by using this bus; receiving events, processing them, and publishing further events in response.
+The use of an event bus is a variation on the Observer pattern which removes the need for each unit to locate specific other units before it may listen to their output, giving a highly decoupled shape to the library in which each part knows the events it requires but not who publishes them.
+Once everything is wired into the bus no central control is required and the larger behaviours emerge as a consequence of the interactions between finer ones.

 Design for automated testing
 ----------------------------

 ![**The test pyramid**.
-Much testing is done on the low-level components of the system, less on their composed behaviours, and less still on a whole-system level. \label{testpyramid}](images/testPyramid.png)
+Many tests specify the low-level components, fewer on their composed behaviours, and fewer still on a whole-system level. \label{testpyramid}](images/testPyramid.png)

 80% of the code written for this project is test specification.
 Because the correct behaviour of a composition requires the correct behaviour of its components, the majority are *unit tests*.
-The general style of a unit test is to plug the item under test into a mock event bus and check that when it receives input events the expected output events are consequently published.
+The general style of a unit test is to plug the item under test into a mock event bus and check that when it receives certain input events the expected output events are consequently published.

 The *Component tests* step back from examining individual components to a position where their behaviour as a composition may be examined.
 Because the compositions are quite simple there are fewer component tests than unit tests.
-The component tests do not take account of *how* the composition is drawn and predominantly examine the behaviour of the library through its public API.
+The component tests do not take account of how the composition is drawn and predominantly examine the behaviour of the library through its public API.
 One exception is that the streamingXHR component is switched for a stub so that http traffic can be simulated.